Close cookie details

 Borrow Borrow

-"One of those life-changing reads that makes you see— or, in this case, hear—the whole world differently." —Megan Angelo, author of Followers
+"One of those life-changing reads that makes you see—or, in this case, hear—the whole world differently." —Megan Angelo, author of Followers

-The author of the widely praised Wordslut analyzes the social science of cult influence: how cultish groups from Jonestown and Scientology to SoulCycle and social media gurus use language as the ultimate form of power.
+The New York Times bestselling author of The Age of Magical Overthinking and Wordslut analyzes the social science of cult influence: how "cultish" groups, from Jonestown and Scientologists to SoulCycle and social media gurus, use language as the ultimate form of power.

 What makes "cults" so intriguing and frightening?
 What makes them powerful?
 The reason why so many of us binge Manson documentaries by the dozen and fall down rabbit holes researching suburban moms gone QAnon is because we're looking for a satisfying explanation for what causes people to join—and more importantly, stay in—extreme groups.
 We secretly want to know: could it happen to me?
 Amanda Montell's argument is that, on some level, it already has . . .